Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Non-pathological Sampling and The Convergence Analysis

 Finally, $ \lim\limits_{h\rightarrow 0} \bigcap\limits_{q\in \mathcal{Q},~i\in \mathcal{V}_F}(\underline{\mu}_{i,q},\bar{\mu}_{i,q})=(\frac{\max_{q\in \mathcal{Q}}(\re(\lambda_q))}{\min_{i\in \mathcal{V}_F}(\re(\lambda_i))},+\infty)$.
 This completes the proof. \end{proof}

-On the one hand, the observer gain $\mu$ for the continuous-time distributed observer proposed in \cite{su2011cooperative} should be selected as an arbitrarily large value such that $\mu\in \big(\frac{\max_{q\in \mathcal{Q}}(\re(\lambda_q))}{\min_{i\in \mathcal{V}_F}(\re(\lambda_i))},+\infty\big)$ (See the proof of \citet[Theorem~1]{su2011cooperative}).
-Clearly, Corollary \ref{lemmaeigen} directly shows that Lemma \ref{radio} includes the result in \cite{su2011cooperative} as a special case when $h\rightarrow 0$.
-Furthermore, in our time-triggered distributed observer, $\mu$ cannot be selected arbitrarily, as revealed in Lemma \ref{radio}, due to the interaction among sampling periods, topologies, and the system dynamics.
+On the one hand, the observer gain $\mu$ for the continuous-time distributed observer proposed in \cite{su2011cooperative} should be selected as an arbitrarily large value such that $\mu\in \big(\frac{\max_{q\in \mathcal{Q}}(\re(\lambda_q))}{\min_{i\in \mathcal{V}_F}(\re(\lambda_i))},+\infty\big)$ (See the proof of \cite[Theorem~1]{su2011cooperative}).
+Clearly, Corollary \ref{lemmaeigen} directly shows that Theorem \ref{radio} includes the result in \cite{su2011cooperative} as a special case when $h\rightarrow 0$.
+Furthermore, in our time-triggered distributed observer, $\mu$ cannot be selected arbitrarily, as revealed in Theorem \ref{radio}, due to the interaction among sampling periods, topologies, and system dynamics.
 Instead, to generate convergent error dynamics, $\mu$ needs to be designed deliberately by considering the interaction.

-On the other hand, in the existing literature, the sampling period $h$ is usually selected as a sufficiently small number or restricted to some values on a fixed interval governed by linear matrix inequalities or the spectral radius/norm of certain graph induced matrix, e.g., \cite{cao2015event} and \cite{zheng2020periodic}.
-By contrast, a complete characterization of all possible sampling periods and their impact on the observability of the connected systems has been given in Lemma \ref{radio}.
+On the other hand, in the existing literature, the sampling period $h$ is usually selected as a sufficiently small number or restricted to some values on a fixed interval governed by linear matrix inequalities or the spectral radius/norm of the certain graph-induced matrix, e.g., \cite{cao2015event} and \cite{zheng2020periodic}.
+By contrast, a complete characterization of all possible sampling periods and their impact on the observability of the connected systems have been given in Theorem \ref{radio}.
 In the following corollary, explicit feasible sampling periods are further provided when the reference signal is a sinusoidal wave.

 \begin{Corollary} Under Assumption \ref{ass0} and $\mathcal{Q}=\mathcal{Q}_3$, there exists a $\mu$ such that $F\left(\mu\right)$ is Schur if and only if $h$ satisfies the following conditions for $q\in \mathcal{Q}$ and $\kappa\in \mathds{Z}^{+}$: